adamakiva/movie-reservation-system/README.md

    (follow step 2 in the prerequisites)
 5. Run `yes | ./scripts/start.sh` and hope for the best
 6. If the problem persists, contact a maintainer/contributor in any way you see fit

+---

+## Development notes

+### CORS & Helmet

+**Helmet** (or rather the security headers added by it) are handled at the NGINX (reverse proxy) level.
+The reason is that they are static and there is more sense to block access at the reverse proxy level rather than the server level.

+**CORS** on the other hand is handled on the server level.
+The reason for that is the ability to be able to handle dynamic values.